 Video produced in 2020 by The ARTS Council of the Southern Finger Lakes

-The Rockwell Museum’s programs are made possible by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
-Additional support was provided by the generosity of the Community Foundation of Elmira-Corning and the Finger Lakes, Inc., and the Hilliard Foundation.
+The Rockwell Museum’s programs are made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

 Be the first to know about activities at The Rockwell by signing up for our e-newsletter.
 Choose the topics that interest you: exhibitions and collections news, live music events, lectures, family and youth events, education news, volunteer opportunities, and new offerings from The Museum Store.Sign up for our e-newsletter